alfonsof/aws-java-examples/awslambdalist/README.md

   java -jar awslambdalist.jar lambda-function
   ```

+  You can use as Lambda function name 2 options:

-  Function name appear as:
+  * Function name

-  `HelloJsonJava`
+    Ex.: `HelloJsonJava`

+  * ARN value

+    Ex.: `arn:aws:lambda:eu-west-1:123456789012:function:HelloJsonJava`

+    You can retrieve the ARN value by looking at the function in the AWS Console.

 * Test the application.